mimofixe/eternal-sonata-studio/README.md

 ### CSF Chunks

 Audio container holding ATRAC3 streams.
 Exportable to `.at3`.
 Loads from file or directly from a memory buffer inside any container format.

-### P3TEX Files

-Archive containing multiple NTX3 textures with an index of texture offsets.

 ### P3OBJ Files